 Title VI of the Civil Rights Act of 1964 requires that AMATS shall not, on the basis of race, color, religion, national origin or sex, exclude anyone from participation in, be denied the benefits of, or be subjected to discrimination under any program or activity receiving federal financial assistance.
-In the event that a member of the public believes that they are the victim of an alleged discriminatory practice by AMATS during the Greater Akron area's transportation planning process, our agency provides a Nondiscrimination Complaint Form on our agency website - amatsplanning.org.
+In the event that a member of the public believes that they are the victim of an alleged discriminatory practice by AMATS during the Greater Akron area's transportation planning.org.
 Using this form, citizens may describe in detail why they believe that their concerns or needs are not being addressed by the agency.